joel515/CourseProject/README.md

 | 1 | Author A; Author B; < 1992; 1993 to 1999; 2000 to 2005 |
 | 2 | A and < 1992; A and 1993 to 1999; A and 2000 to 2005; B and < 1992; B and 1993 to 1999; B and 2000 to 2005 |

+The code works by essentially adding a "view" matrix to the vanilla PLSA algorithm.
+This matrix holds the probability of a document/context belonging to a specific view.
+Since a document and context has zero probability of belonging to a view that does not pertain to that context, the corresponding location of that document/view on the matrix is initially zeroed out.
+This is how the contextual features were incorporated as additional features to the mixture model.

 ## Data ##
 An attempt was made to replicate the data used in the *Temporal-Author-Topic* experiment of section 4.1, which originally consisted of the abstracts from "two famous Data Mining researchers" from the ACM Digital Library prior to the papers publication in 2006.
 Since the names of the two authors was not provided, an guess was made using the listing found [here](https://www.kdnuggets.com/2014/08/top-research-leaders-data-mining-data-science.html).
 Abstracts were then scraped for [Jiawei Han (UIUC)](https://dl.acm.org/profile/81351593425/publications?AfterYear=1989&BeforeYear=2005&startPage=1&Role=author&pageSize=200) and [Philip S. Yu (UIC)](https://dl.acm.org/profile/81350576309/publications?AfterYear=1977&BeforeYear=2005&Role=author&startPage=0&pageSize=350) published prior to 2006.
 The processed CSV file containing the associated metadata can be found [here](https://github.com/joel515/CourseProject/blob/main/data/all_abstracts.csv).